SajeYrid/python/UPDATE PLANS.md

     Thinking for a hint
     Opening your inventory
     Checking Yourself to display your stats.
+      ADDED: Displays additional info unique to the position the player is in.
+    FIXED: Using any global commands currently displays "Your thoughts seemed incomprehensible" after running the command
   CHANGED: Made the minor fights use the "miscfight" input to make coding a bit easier
   ADDED: Added # Areas for convience purposes.
   CHANGED: Quitting now uses quit() to close the program rather than simply saying "GAME OVER"